 Research in the European Journal argues that people who suffer from love addiction should be treated as if they have a mental illness.
 However, the research there really doesn’t explore what causes addiction to love.

-Although, in a sense love addiction does relate to substance use in another way.
-Being in romantic partnerships can cause your brain to release dopamine.
-This pleasure hormone causes similar feelings to being "high".
-This can lead to a pattern of pleasure seeking that people experience when they fall in love or receive affection.
+Although, in a sense, love addiction does relate to substance use in another way – being in a romantic relationship can cause the brain to release dopamine.
+This pleasure hormone causes similar feelings to being “high”.
+This can lead to a pattern of pleasure-seeking that love addicts experience when they fall in love or receive affection.
+When the love object of a relationship leaves, it is like going through withdrawal, and the next “fix” has to be found.

 If you feel like you struggle with love addiction, it may help to consider what triggered this problem for you.
 You may find that you have past abandonment issues or other forms of trauma.
 These can lead to love addiction.
-So can the following:
+And other researchers state the following can also contribute:

-These things can make it difficult to understand the actions that are associated with healthy partnerships.
+These things can make it difficult to understand the actions that are associated with a healthy relationship.

 It helps to consider family history as well.
 Is there a history of mental health disorders?
 Did your parents model healthier relationships?
-Did they struggle with other forms of substance abuse ?
+Did they struggle with other forms of substance abuse?
 Were either of your parents obsessive or abusive towards a love interest?
+All of these can contribute to your current status.

 Getting Help For Love Addiction

-That said, don't be discouraged.
-Because many of the symptoms align with other disorders there are behavioral and medical treatment protocols that can help.
+That said, don’t be discouraged.
+Because many of the symptoms and other signs align with other disorders for which there are behavioral and medical treatment protocols that can help.
 One of the more popular methods of treatment is CBT (Cognitive Behavioral Therapy).
 Mood stabilizers are often provided as well.

-Additionally, you may be able to access help through treatment facilities if you are experiencing symptoms or compulsions that are overriding your ability for self control.
+Additionally, you may be able to access help through treatment facilities if you are experiencing feelings, symptoms, or compulsions that are overriding your ability for self-control.
 This is especially true if you are concerned that your behavior could become dangerous towards yourself or your love interest.

 Speaking of self-control, there is a behavioral component here as well.
 There are choices you can make in how you handle your addiction, and whether you develop coping skills.
 Before you pursue your next love interest, there are things that you can work on.

-Get a Therapist and be Honest About Your Concerns
+Get a Therapist and be Honest About Your Issues and Relationship Addiction

-You don't need a diagnosis to seek treatment from a counselor or other psychology professional.
+You don’t need a diagnosis to seek treatment options from a counselor or other psychology professional.
 They are there to help you develop coping skills and make better life decisions.
-Just remember that they can only be as helpful as you are honest about your symptoms and past actions.
+Just remember that they can only be helpful if you are honest about your life, your feelings, your symptoms, and your past actions.

 Analyze Your Past Partnerships